HPCurtis/azure-database-migration797/README.md

 ## Validate migration
 With any migration a visual/programmtic assessment of the migration is neccesary.
-I achieved this by codnucting some sanity checks such as comparing the number of tables in each database and if the there any loss of rows of columns within tables.
+I achieved this by conducting some sanity checks such as comparing the number of tables in each database and if the there any loss of rows of columns within tables.

 # Database backup and restore.